 After the interview

-As with other job interviews, send a thank-you email to the interviewer.
-The email shows that you are attentive and grateful for the opportunity.
+As with other job interviews, send a thank-you e-mail to the interviewer.
+The email shows that you are thoughtful and grateful for the opportunity.

-We hope you find these tips helpful and wish you success in your job search!
+We hope you find these tips useful and wish you good luck in your job search!